-The Office of Religious and Spiritual Life (RSL) at Vassar College is difficult to pigeonhole.
+The Office of Religious and Spiritual Life and Contemplative Practices at Vassar College is difficult to pigeonhole.
 Yes, it has to do with religions—all of them.
 Yes, it has to do with spirituality, and the many ways people experience and express the wonder of everyday life.
 But it's more than that.

-What makes it difficult, and at the same time wonderfully characteristic of Vassar, is the extraordinary range of practices and beliefs the office seeks to support and embrace—from mindfulness practitioners to Roman Catholics, from Reform Jews to evangelical Christians, from secularists to mainline Protestants, from Hindus to environmentalists, RSL is here to help you make what matters most to you part of your learning.
+What makes it difficult, and at the same time wonderfully characteristic of Vassar, is the extraordinary range of practices and beliefs the office seeks to support and embrace—from mindfulness practitioners to Roman Catholics, from Reform Jews to evangelical Christians, from secularists to mainline Protestants, from Hindus to environmentalists, we are here to help you make what matters most to you part of your learning.

 We call it “hope maintenance” or the art of discerning how your commitments (religious, spiritual, or otherwise) come together in concrete practices of discovery and transformation.

-But RSL isn't just for believers.
-Anyone who is interested in community service, or issues of social justice, or art as a vehicle for social change, or holistic lifestyle choices will find a warm welcome at the Office of Religious and Spiritual Life and a wealth of opportunities to get involved.
-For a current listing of what we are doing in the RSL Office, please visit our Facebook page.
+But we aren’t just available for believers.
+Anyone who is interested in community service, or issues of social justice, or art as a vehicle for social change, or holistic lifestyle choices will find a warm welcome at the Religious and Spiritual Life and Contemplative Practices and a wealth of opportunities to get involved.
+For a current listing of what we are doing, please visit our Facebook page.

-Believe it or not, and whether you believe or not, RSL is here to help you integrate what you care about most with your educational experience at Vassar.
+Believe it or not, and whether you believe or not, we are here to help you integrate what you care about most with your educational experience at Vassar.

-The Office of Religious and Spiritual Life (RSL) helps students integrate lives of passionate commitment, embodied practice and intellectual critique at Vassar and beyond.
+The Office of Religious and Spiritual Life and Contemplative Practices helps students integrate lives of passionate commitment, embodied practice and intellectual critique at Vassar and beyond.
 Our programs articulate a lively public role for religious imagination and ensure that opportunities for spiritual and democratic formation are part of the demanding and creative education Vassar offers—for the religiously devoted, the spiritually curious and the radically questioning.